Last updated: Oct 14, 2008

 Researchers have identified cholesterols partner in crime as inflammationthe flood of white blood cells and chemicals that our immune system unleashes to ward off damage or infection.
-Cholesterol wouldnt be nearly as dangerous without this process, which is thought to play an essential role in atherosclerosis, the hardening that occurs when INVALID ARTICLE ID (LDL), also known as bad cholesterol, builds up in the arteries.
+Cholesterol wouldnt be nearly as dangerous without this process, which is thought to play an essential role in atherosclerosis, the hardening that occurs when low-density lipoprotein (LDL), also known as bad cholesterol, builds up in the arteries.

 When high levels of cholesterol occur in the bloodstream, excess LDL begins to seep into the inner wall of the artery.
 This triggers an inflammatory response, which actually speeds up the accumulation of cholesterol in the artery wall.
 This in turn produces more inflammationand on and on.
 Eventually the deposited cholesterol hardens into a plaque, which can rupture and lead to the blood clots that cause heart attacks and strokesan event that inflammation also appears to help along.

 Some experts now believe that inflammation is the link between the many diseases and conditions that affect the heart and brain.
 "Inflammation is the common denominator in nearly all of the diseases we deal with," says James OKeefe, MD, director of preventive cardiology at the Mid America Heart Institute in Kansas City, Mo.
 "Heart disease, diabetes, dementiatheyre all tied to inappropriate, low-grade, chronic inflammation."

 Our growing understanding of inflammation's role in atherosclerosis doesn't diminish the importance of cholesterolyou still have to keep that "bad" number down and the "good" number upbut it does present another way to anticipate cardiovascular disease.